docs

 </mvc:View>

-To reduce the overall payload of an application, you can also require individual icons:
+To reduce the application’s payload, you can also require individual icons:

 </mvc:View>